 - The translated words’ quota can get depleted pretty fast if you configure multiple languages, but you can easily upgrade to a higher or unlimited plan.

 As you can see from the PROs and CONs of Linguise, put side by side, I think the PROs outrank the CONs considering the new audience and new SEO ranking you will get.
-But what will truly amaze you in this Linguise review is their pricing plans.
+But their pricing plans will genuinely amaze you in this Linguise review.

 Linguise Pricing Plans